dawud-b/FireSim/chipyard_doc.md

 #### Running FireSim

 If you haven't sourced the firesim enviornment yet, finish the [Initailization](#initialization) steps now.
+The source commands can also be found in [Quick Commands](#quick-commands) for easy copy and paste.

 To build what was just setup run,
 ```bash